 Recent work has included constructing the moduli space of analytic unfoldings of parabolic maps; showing the rigidity of generic Darboux foliations; solving the tangential centre problem for hyperelliptic Hamiltonian systems and investigating the trigonometric moment problem via group theoretic computations.
-With our team of PhD students we are also investigating the bifurcation theory and analytic integrability of three dimensional Lotka-Volterra equations.

 Our particular interest is in the geometrical and topological structures underlying the twistor description of space-time fields and their interactions.